dustin2023/HarryPotter/README_ASSIGNMENT_1.md

           books.
           A good list implementation should allow iteration through its elements seamlessly.
 The `Iterable` interface is essential for enabling enhanced list functionality, particularly when used in test cases.
-Ensure no language definition constraints hinder the implementation of this interface for the `SpellbookList` class.
+Ensure no language definition constraints hinder the implementation of this interface for the `SpellbookListImpl` class.

 ### Anonymous (Inner) Classes and Lambda Expressions

-1. Implement the `filter` method for your `SpellbookList` class to create a new filtered list that meets the criteria specified by the provided `SimpleFilter`.
+1. Implement the `filter` method for your `SpellbookListImpl` class to create a new filtered list that meets the criteria specified by the provided `SimpleFilter`.
    This method traverses through the existing list, identifying elements that match the filtering condition defined in the `SimpleFilter` interface's `include` method.